Shadow0144/LeadColorFixMod/README.md

 # LeadColorFixMod
-Mod for Oxygen Not Included to fix the textures and colors of Lead
+Mod for Oxygen Not Included to fix the textures and colors of lead

 <p align="center">
 	<img src="LeadCompare.png" width="50%"/>